 Section 1.
-Purpose and Authority: The purpose of this Ordinance is to set forth the rules and procedures for electing or selecting the five (5) members of the Berwyn Heights Town Council, as well as to define the roles and responsibilities of the Board of Supervisors of elections the Town Clerk and other employees charged with managing the municipal election process.
-The authority to hold municipal elections is contained in Article XI-E of the Constitution and the Local Government Article of the State of Maryland Annotated Code, as amended from time to time, and Chapters III and V of the Charter of the Town of Berwyn Heights.
-All Town election procedures shall be subject to the provisions contained in the Annotated Code of Maryland that apply to municipal elections.
+Purpose and Authority: The purpose of this Ordinance is to set forth the rules and procedures for electing or selecting the five (5) members of the Berwyn Heights Town Council, as well as to define the roles and responsibilities of the Board of Election Supervisors, the Town Clerk and other employees charged with managing the municipal election process.
+The authority to hold municipal elections is contained in Article XI-E of the Constitution and the Local Government Article of the State of Maryland Annotated Code, as amended from time to time, and Chapter III and V of the Charter of the Town of Berwyn Heights.
+All Town election procedures shall be subject to the provisions contained in the Annotated Code of Maryland.